Skip to main content

 • Provide detailed instructions for how to recreate your issue.

 • How often does the problem occur?
-Include details about any recent problem occurrences including timestamps.
+Include details about any recent problem occurrences including time stamps.

 • If you have not provided it already, supply the impact this issue is having on your company, including:

-- any upcoming deadlines and dates
+• Any upcoming deadlines and dates

-- if the problem is seen in production, development, or testing
+• If the problem is seen in production, development, or testing

-- any realized or potential effect on customers
+• Any realized or potential effect on customers

 • Generate and upload a versionReport.html file:

-<install_root>/bin/genVersionReport.(sh|bat) -maintenancePackages
+install_root/bin/genVersionReport.(sh|bat) -maintenancePackages

 • If the problem is occurring in a cluster, describe the topology of your clustered environment.

-• State the exact error message received
+• State the exact error message that you receive

 • Specify the log file in which the error occurs, as well as the associated time stamp